lembap10/5801P4/README.md

-# PPALMS Software Version 0.1
+# PPALMS Software Version 0.2

 ## Project Overiew

-This is version 0.1 of the PPALMS proect.
-This covers the annotation parsing portion of this application using the classes ParsedCode, Parser and DefaultCodeParser.
-The annotation it parses is described in annotation.md.
-Testing files are also included in this project, the files included are described below.
+This is version 0.2 of the PPALMS project.
+This version of the PPALMS project builds off of what version 1 was with additional functionality.
+New classes created include JsonGenerator, MCGenerator, FillInBlanksGenerator, Controller, Params, and UserInterface.
+The purpose of version 0.2 is to supply a json file containing user specifications of the attributes of desired questions to be generated.
+The json file is to be given to a supplier problem generator which will generate the file.

-## Functionality of Version 0.1 main
+## Functionality of Version 0.2 main

-This first version of PPALMS simply takes in the name of a file of source code and prints out a parsed version of this file.
-This will allow for the easy creation of questions when implemented in later versions.
+This second version of PPALMS simply takes in the name of a file of source code, number of students to generate variants, question type, intendedLMS, and indended quiz file type.
+Using this information, it will create a json file with the information inside.
+Different question types, like fill in the blank or multiple choice, will have unique attributes inside the json file.
+For fill in the blank, the file will have an exculusive length of blanks attribute.
+For multiple choice, the file will have a exculusive number of choices attribute.
+The json file is created under the /json directory inside 5801P5 directory.
+This will allow for the easy creation of questions when supplied to the supplier problem generator.

 ## File Overview